Samagra-Development/docs/docs/Form Management Module.md

 1. Unzip the github project to a folder.
 You can find the github repository at this link.
 (Insert repo. link here).
 Download it as zip locally and then unzip the root directory.
 2. Launch Android Studio.
 Open the main project where you are to integrate these modules.
 3. If you have not customworkmanager/commons module in the project, you would need to integrate these first sequentially, to integrate the offline_module later, using the following steps.
 4. Click on your app module.
-Select New Module Option -> Select Import Gradle Project -> Go to the downloaded project directory -> Select the module, sync your gradle.
-In case you face dependency resolution errors, please see the downloaded project's main app and project gradle to see what dependencies you are missing.
+Select New Module Option -> Select Import Library -> Go to the downloaded project directory -> Select the module, sync your gradle. **In case you face dependency resolution errors, please see the downloaded project's main app and project gradle to see what dependencies you are missing.**
 5. Please follow the same steps for the integration of offline_module.
 6. In the project's build.gradle, add Gradle dependency and It's Done!

 ```
 api project(':samagra-form-management');`
 ```
-7. In the settings.gradle, add ':samagra-form-management', to the end of existing modules.
+7. In the settings.gradle, add **':samagra-form-management'**, to the end of existing modules.
 8. Copy the config folder from the downloaded project and add to the root of your to be implemented project.

 ### Giving Storage Permissions